rr-/szurubooru/INSTALL.md

     Then, run it in your browser and inspect the output, looking for missing modules that were supposed to be loaded.

- 3. `Attempt to write to read-only database`

-    Make sure `Apache` has permission to access the database file **and** directory it's stored in.
-(SQLite writes temporary journal files to the parent database directory).
-If you're the only user of the system, you can run these commands without worrying too much:

-        chmod 0777 data/
-        chmod 0777 data/db.sqlite

-    Otherwise, if you're feeling fancy, you can experiment with setfacl on Linux or group policies on Windows.